- Customer Experience

-Player support level one: The five basics of great gaming customer service
+Player support 101: The five basics of great gaming customer service

-Gaming is more popular now than it’s ever been.
-According to the Entertainment Software Association (ESA), over 214 million people in the U.S. play video games for one hour or more each week.
-The ESA also reports that gaming has transformed into a more than $35 billion industry, and it will only continue to grow.
+Gaming is more popular now than ever.
+According to the Entertainment Software Association (ESA), over 215 million people in the U.S. play video games regularly.
+The ESA also reports that gaming has transformed into a more than $60 billion industry, and it will only continue to grow.

 1. Provide a human touch

-Madison Annibale, an assistant producer who oversees quality assurance and customer support at Australian game developer, Halfbrick Studios, believes a friendly human tone goes a long way to providing successful support.
-“We found our [customers] became a lot calmer, nicer and more polite when they realized they’re not just talking to a generic keyword bot,” says Annibale.
+Madison Annibale, a product manager at Australian game developer, Halfbrick Studios, believes a friendly human tone goes a long way to providing successful support.
+"We found our [customers] became a lot calmer, nicer and more polite when they realized they're not just talking to a generic keyword bot," says Annibale.

 Hiring gamers who understand the passion of their fellow enthusiasts, and speak their language, can produce even more rewarding support and a more meaningful connection.

 2. Ensure a quick customer service response time